 Getting the cover letter right is still important as the job hiring process has moved inexorably to cyberspaces, it is easy to forget some fundamentals about marketing yourself.

 Job board resumes tend to be simple text-based documents, keyword oriented, with some limitations that reduce the opportunity to truly express individuality.
 They also are a limited job resource as the ‘hidden job market’, those positions uncovered the old fashioned way, networking, and personal contact, still predominate.

 What Happens When You Don’t Get Serious with Your Job Hunting Tools?

-As a career counselor I am often amazed (and appalled) at how little many clients understand about the importance of job search fundamentals.
-In fact, almost every level of position demands quality material, job search and networking strategies, intense research, interviewing skills and negotiation capabilities.
+As a career counselor, I am often amazed (and appalled) at how little many clients understand the importance of job search fundamentals.
+In fact, almost every level of position demands quality material, job search, and networking strategies, intense research, interviewing skills and negotiation capabilities.
 Too many of my clients still exhibit dismay that they have posted their resume on all the important job boards, but fail to garner interviews or useful interviews.

 My job in working with clients is to identify and convey those qualities that would be important in any position.
 Teamwork, competence, action orientation, innovativeness are some of the important attributes that are valued.
 Specific skills and attributes should be tailored to the specific letter to each prospective employer.